TheGregggg/gregoirelayet.com/ssg/content/_index.en.md

 template = "home.html"

 [extra]
-catchphrases = ["Etudiant en Électronique et technologies numériques à Polytech Nantes"]
+catchphrases = ["Student in Electronic and Digital Technologies at Polytech Nantes"]

 a_propos = "A propos"